robelnigusse/share-knowledge/README.md

-# 📚 BookShare – PDF Book Sharing Platform
+# 📚 SharePDF – PDF Book Sharing Platform

-BookShare is a full-stack web application that allows users to upload, share, and download books in PDF format.
+SharePDF is a full-stack web application that allows users to upload, share, and download books in PDF format.
 The platform focuses on community sharing while including moderation tools, duplicate detection, and a credit-based system for downloads.

 This project is built as a portfolio project to demonstrate modern full-stack development using **React, FastAPI, PostgreSQL, and Supabase storage**.